 People who don’t typically suffer from motion sickness often get seasick on ferries.
 The water gets seriously choppy and very uncomfortable at times.
 You have nothing to lose!
 Come prepared; take Dramamine at least 30 minutes before your trip.
 This worked very well for us.
 We didn’t get sick when we took the medication.

-Once you’re on the vessel, you need to find a space for your suitcase on either side of the vessel where secure holders are available on the floor.
+Once on the vessel, you need to find a space for your suitcase on either side of the vessel where secure holders are available on the floor.
 Take your valuables with you.
-There is no need to worry about theft; this rarely happens ferries.
-The stairs cases are very steep, and taking your luggage with you will be difficult unless you have a light backpack.
+There is no need to worry about theft; this rarely happens on ferries.
+The staircase cases are very steep, and taking your luggage with you will be difficult without a light backpack.

 Despite the chaos during embarkation and debarkation, you need not panic!
 But be warned…ferries wait for no one!
 There are regular announcements on the loudspeakers informing passengers when they are approaching a port and when passengers must start making their way to the exits of the vessel.
 When we spotted land, we went downstairs to avoid the impending stampede off the vessel.